almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 - Limited control due to managed infrastructure, but [Heroku Shield](https://www.heroku.com/shield) is offered for high compliance applications
 - Complicated network routing with additional hops and points of failure between Heroku and Azure
 - Degraded performance due to additional Site-to-Site VPN hops, which introduce additional latency
-- Increased security risk because traffic flows over open internet, even thoug hit is encrypted over a VPN tunnel
+- Increased security risk because traffic flows over open internet, even though it is encrypted over a VPN tunnel
 - Team has not worked with Heroku

 # Recommendation